Do I Need a Blog Or A Resource Center On My Website?

 A blog is a regularly updated section of your website that’s often written and managed by a small set of authors.
 It’s also written informally as an editorial or educational piece of content (a blog post).
 There are variations used for podcasts and videos (vlogs) that allow authors to produce time-based content that engages their audience.

 What is a Resource Center?

-A resource center is a centralized section of a website for content aimed to educate, attract, engage, and convert visitors.
+A resource center or content hub is a centralized section of a website for content aimed to educate, attract, engage, and convert visitors.
 Resources there may be used by internal team members, sales teams, and marketing teams to push out information to the desired audience.
 They may also be used to pull in new prospects that seek answers to their questions.

-How Are Blogs & Content Resource Centers Different?
+How Are Blogs and Content Hubs Different?

 To illustrate the difference, think about the difference between a newspaper and a book.